-The application allows you to scan even hidden folders.
-To enable this option, just tick Scan Hidden Folders checkbox.
-Please note this option may slow down the scanning speed depending on how many hidden files you have.
+The application allows you to even scan hidden folders.
+To enable this option, just tick the Scan Hidden Folders checkbox.
+Please note that this option may slow down the scanning speed, depending on how many hidden files you have.

-By default Duplicate File Finder skips scanning small files.This helps you to speed up the scanning process by previewing only the biggest duplicates.
-But you can set up the minimal size of the files you want to be scanned.
-So select one of the options in General tab depending on your needs:
+By default, Duplicate File Finder skips scanning small files.This helps to speed up the scanning process by finding only the largest duplicates.
+However, you can set the minimal file size you want to be scanned.
+Choose from the options in the General tab, depending on your needs:

 - Skip small files

-- Skip files smaller than… and select the size of files on the size line.
+- Skip files smaller than… and select the file size on the size line.

 - Check all files

 The last option in this tab is Save and Restore Scan Results.
-This means, that if you close the application, the history of scanned folders will be saved.
-When you run the app the next time, you can quickly view the results of the last scan.
+This means that if you close the application, the history of scanned folders will be saved.
+When you run the app the next time, you can quickly view the results of the previous scan.